oigbokwe73/Upload-CSV-to-JSON-with-exposed-endpoints-for-configs/README.md

   1. Query Azure Table NoSQL for records associated with the `Batch ID`.
   2. Return the data as a JSON response.

-**Logic**:
-- Use Azure Blob Storage SDK to store the file temporarily.
-- Parse the file using a library like Pandas (Python) or csv-parser (Node.js).
-- Generate a `Batch ID`.
-- Store each record in Azure Table NoSQL with the `Batch ID`.

 ---